Factorio: Space Age expansion

-The Space Age expansion include four new planets to explore, as well as a new end goal of interstellar travel.
-The player can travel to different planets via "Space Platforms," which are factories in space that can be expanded and moved; players and objects must be launched from rockets to be sent onto Space Platforms.
+The Space Age expansion includes four new planets to explore, as well as a new end goal of interstellar travel.
+The player can travel to different planets via "space platforms", which are factories in space that can be expanded and moved; players and objects must be launched from rockets to be sent onto space platforms.
 Each planet features new methods of acquiring resources, unique challenges, and novel technologies.
 The planets added are Vulcanus, a volcano-themed planet with ways to get basic resources from lava; Fulgora, a lightning-plagued desert planet hosting the ruins of an alien civilization, which can be mined and processed; Gleba, a lush jungle-like planet of diverse lifeforms which can be farmed and processed to get resources; and Aquilo, a frozen planet covered in a liquid ammonia ocean.
 The expansion encourages users to greatly scale up their factory's production and automate interplanetary logistics, assisted by new machines and equipment.
-New enemies are also present on Gleba and Vulcanus, taking the forms of a spider-like race called 'Pentapods' on Gleba, and large territorial worm-like enemies called 'Demolishers' on Vulcanus.
+New enemies are also present on Gleba and Vulcanus, taking the forms of a spider-like race called 'pentapods' on Gleba, and large territorial worm-like enemies called 'demolishers' on Vulcanus.

 The Space Age expansion includes 'Elevated rails', a developer-made mod which enables more flexible rail transport system using elevated railway tracks.
 The expansion also includes a chance-based tier system for all machines and items in a separate mod called 'Quality' to upgrade their abilities.
 Both 'Elevated rails' and 'Quality' are required to enable the Space Age expansion, but they can also be enabled in the base game by users who have purchased the expansion.
 Upon completing the Space Age expansion, players may upload a snapshot of their game, which includes the map of their base and general statistics, into an online star map, called the "Galaxy of Fame".

 The release of the Space Age expansion came with a free update to the base game which introduced a number of quality of life improvements, including updated fluid dynamics and new terrain generation, as well as in-game tips and tricks.